grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Percy back in the control room; staring at dials again)

 As Captain Percy passed through the crew quarters she shook the kid Owen awake again.
 "I have to go to the control room.
-Go down and watch Chips and make sure she doesn't die."
-It would be incredibly stupid to let someone, even someone as tough as Chips, do underwater welding without someone keeping watch.
+Go down and watch Chips and make sure she doesn't fucking die."
+It would be incredibly stupid to let someone, even someone as tough as Chips, do underwater welding without another person keeping watch for safety.

 Owen didn't say anything but resignedly rolled out of his rack to his feet, and rubbed his eyes before stumbling back down to the cargo hold.

-Percy climbed up into the control room and sat at one of the maneuvering stations.
-The familiar dials and gauges spread out in front of her.
-The readings hadn't changed at all since she last left them, for the obvious reason that they had not moved.
+Percy climbed up into the control room and sat at one of the maneuvering stations with the familiar dials and gauges spread out in front of her.
+The readings had not changed at all since she last left them, for the obvious reason that they had not moved.
 She took in the reading from each gauge separately, adding it to her holistic picture of the situation her boat was in.
 But the gauges were not telling her anything new.

 It suddenly occurred to her that the gauges were the wrong place to look for input.
 She would know the boat was rising before any of the gauges showed it.
 The water was being drained out so slowly that it wasn't like the boat would just pop off the bottom.
 She would feel the slight incline it had taken on settling into the bottom come off first.
 The boat righting itself would be the first indication it was rising, and she would not need gauges to know that was happening.

 She returned to her feet, fished her control-room cigarillo pack from its nook in the wall and lit up.
 With nothing that mattered to look at, she started pacing unconsciously back and forth.
 How long now?
-She looked at her watch, but realized as soon as she did that that particular gauge did not matter either.
+She looked at her watch, but realized immediately that that particular gauge did not matter either.

-She glanced over at the control gauges and just as she did, she saw the angle-of-the-boat gauge waver slightly back and forth in its little glass tube.
+She glanced over at the control gauges despite herself.
+This time, just as she did, she saw the angle-of-the-boat gauge waver slightly back and forth in its little glass tube.
 Ah!
 She was wrong.
 The gauges might know first!
 Seconds later she did feel it.
-The deck under her feet changed inclination every so slightly, She reached up and grabbed a strap, and then the whole boat rolled a couple of degrees towards level, shaking off its lethargic repose.
+The deck under her feet changed inclination every so slightly, She reached up and grabbed a strap, and then the whole boat slowly rolled a couple of degrees towards level, shaking off its lethargic repose.
 But coming up from a dead weight on the bottom of the sea was all she did.
 The boat hung there, relatively evenly trimmed, but the bulk of its weight still supported by the bottom.

 "The fucking trim tanks!"
 Percy remembered they had been pumping bilge water into them, but that water was still physically inside the _Prospect_.
 She looked at the ballast control panel.
 The gauge for the high-pressure air showed the system was severely depleted after their ballast blows.
 But there was still some residual pressure in the system, and the trim tanks were very small compared to the big ballast and fuel tanks.
 She put her hand out to the valve on the ballast panel that would blow bilge water out the trim tanks and opened it.

 There was the usual loud hiss, Percy counted a beat, and then the bow of the boat jumped off the bottom, followed quickly by the stern.
 The depth-under-keel gauge snapped up to two meters.
 She could hear suddenly-wakened crew members cursing loudly up at her from the crew quarters.
-She grabbed the boat PA mic "Fellow submariners!
+She grabbed the boat PA mic "Fellow motherfuckers!
 We have positive fucking buoyancy."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### A fight with Chips)